dysphie/nmrih-stuck-supply-crate-fix/README.md

+> ⚠️ This plugin is no longer needed as of NMRiH 1.13.2

 # [NMRiH] Stuck Supply Crate Fix

 Fixes an issue where players are permanently frozen after interacting with a supply crate.
 It does so by removing the movement lock altogether.